-Scotiabank is a leading bank in Canada and a leading financial services provider in the Americas.
+Scotiabank is a Canadian-headquartered bank and financial services provider in the Americas.
 We help our customers, their families and their communities achieve success through a broad range of advice, products and services, including personal and commercial banking, wealth management and private banking, corporate and investment banking, and capital markets.

-For the year ended October 31, 2019, the Bank's three business operating segments are: Canadian Banking, International Banking and Global Banking and Markets.
-Effective November 1, 2019, Global Wealth Management will become a fourth business segment.
+For the year ended October 31, 2020, the Bank's four business operating segments are: Canadian Banking, International Banking, Global Banking and Markets and Global Wealth Management.

-Canadian Banking provides a full suite of financial advice and banking solutions, supported by an excellent customer experience, to over 11 million Retail, Small Business, and Commercial Banking customers.
-It serves these customers through its network of approximately 950 branches and more than 3,650 automated banking machines ("ABMs"), and internet, mobile, telephone banking, and specialized sales teams.
-Canadian Banking also provides an alternative self-directed banking solution to over 2 million Tangerine Bank customers.
+Canadian Banking provides a full suite of financial advice and banking solutions, supported by an excellent customer experience, to over 11 million Retail, Small Business and Commercial Banking customers.
+It serves these customers through its network of 952 branches and 3,540 automated banking machines (ABMs), as well as online, mobile and telephone banking, and specialized sales teams.
+Canadian Banking also provides an alternative self directed banking solution to over two million Tangerine Bank customers.

-International Banking has a strong and diverse franchise with more than 11 million Retail, Corporate and Commercial customers.
-The Bank has almost 60,000 employees and our customers are served by a network of more than 1,900 branches, 5,500 ATMs and contact centres.
+International Banking has a strong and diverse franchise with more than 10 million Retail, Corporate, and Commercial customers.
+The Bank is served by a network of more than 1,400 branches, 5,200 ATMs and 22 contact centres.